arrow-kt/arrow-website/content/docs/learn/quickstart/from-fp.md

 mkPerson name age = Person <$> validName name <*> validAge age
 ```

 Kotlin doesn't provide such a generic construct.
-Arrow provides similar
+However, Arrow provides a similar
 syntax for [error types](../../typed-errors/working-with-typed-errors/).

 - You must explicitly request to work with an error type, using `either`,